cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 ## Step 3.
 Select the regions

+In the **Regions** section, select a region for the cluster.
+Refer to [{{ site.data.products.db }} Regions](regions.html) for the regions where {{ site.data.products.serverless-plan }} clusters can be deployed.

-In the **Regions** section, select up to six regions.
-To create a multi-region cluster, click **Add regions** until you have the desired number of regions.
+To create a multi-region cluster, click **Add regions** and select additional regions.
+A cluster can have at most six regions.

 For optimal performance, select the cloud provider and region nearest to where your SQL clients, applications, or external data are located.
 For example, if your client application is deployed in GCP's `us-east1` region, select GCP as your deployment environment and select `us-east1` as your cluster's region.
 For multi-region clusters, CockroachDB will optimize access to data from the **Primary region**.
 See [Multi-Region Capabilities Overview](../{{site.versions["stable"]}}/multiregion-overview.html) to learn more.
 If you want to create a cluster in an unavailable region, [contact Support](https://support.cockroachlabs.com) or your Cockroach Labs account team.